Philweix/Philweix/README.md

-- 👋 Hi, I’m @Philweix
+- 👋 Hi, I’m @Philweix.
+- 🌱 I am a web3D development engineer.
-- 👀 I’m interested in VUE
+- 👀 I’m interested in THREE.JS and VUE.
-- 🌱 I’m currently learning Three.js
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me 2221982202@qq.com

 <!---